awsdocs/amazon-ec2-user-guide/doc_source/snapshots-outposts.md

 ## Prerequisites<a name="prereqs"></a>

 To store snapshots on an Outpost, you must have an Outpost that is provisioned with Amazon S3 on Outposts\.
-For more information about Amazon S3 on Outposts, see [Using Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about Amazon S3 on Outposts, see [Using Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Considerations<a name="considerations"></a>